ohdsp/BUF-DiffToSE-ADAU1966/README.md

 **Quick summary**

-This is Release 1.0 of a differential to single ended active buffer for the ADAU1966 DAC.
+This is a differential to single ended active buffer for the ADAU1966 DAC.
 This is designed as part the Open Hardware DSP Platform.
 This may or may not be suitable for use in other applications.

-This repository contains the KiCad design files (KiCad 4.0.1-stable), manufacturing Gerber/drill files and PDF outputs for this board.
+This repository contains the KiCad design files, manufacturing Gerber/drill files, and PDF/drawing files for this board.

+### What is the project folder structure?
+Most folder names are self explanatory.
+Starting from the top level: \
+*BUF-DiffToSE-ADAU1966*
++ *Bill of Materials*  - This contains the bill of materials in CVS, LibreOffice Calc and XML formats
++ *Drawings*
+    + *PCB* - This contains SVG and PDF outputs of PCB copper layers and assembly drawings
+    + *Schematics* - This contains the PDF schematic drawing
++ *Gerbers* - This contains the PCB Gerbers and drill drawings for manufacture, there is also a zip file ready to send to most manufacturers
++ *KiCad* - This contains the original KiCad schematic and PCB design files

 ### How do I get set up? ###
-(Note this is for KiCad releases upto and including 4.0.1-stable)

 **Summary of set up**